Weeks per Term

 If you would like to work on your Spanish language you can apply for the GT Spanish Language for Business and Technology Program, which takes place each summer.
 This program, which you might be able to participate in the year before going to Monterrey Tec or perhaps in the summer immediately before starting at Monterrey Tech, is an intensive language program directed by Vicki Galloway, firstname.lastname@example.org and Angela Labarca, email@example.com.
 You can contact either of them for more information.

 Students who study at Monterrey Tec in the Fall semester qualify for assistance in finding an internship for the spring semester.
-Internships are not handled through OIE, for more information contact Debbie Gulick in the Work Abroad Office at firstname.lastname@example.org.
+For more information, contact the Global Internship Program office at firstname.lastname@example.org.